greece travel logo

 Yiannis Taverna, KeaAs you walk through the square there is a taverna on your left called 'Yiannis' also known as the 'Oinozythestiatoriaon Kalofagadon' though of course nobody would waste their time calling it that.
 Its just Yannis in the Platia, (not to be confused with Yannis in the Piazza.)
 This is where I also spend a lot of time especially when the grill is fired up or a whole roast pig is turning on the spit.
 His main waiter is Frangisco, one of my young pals who gets plenty of help from Panayotis Coolpan and Vangelis and also Yiannis, who all speak English.
 The restaurant is owned by Big Yannis, the former bus driver and one of the finest cooks on the island, the God of the Grill in my opinion.
 This is the place to be, especially on Saturday night when they roast the pig on a spit.
 Order a kilo of that for you and your friends and a plate of kontosouvli as a starter and you may never want to leave the island.
 If you don't come early on Saturday you may not get a table.
 I used to drink the white wine but I mixed it with soda so I am not too drunk when the food arrives.
 Now I prefer his red which is local, made by Big Yiannis actually, and better, and I don't even care if it is stronger too.
 If you come on a weeknight they serve the best paidaikia (lambchops) and if you are lucky they will have provatina which is paidakia but older and if done well, as Yiannis does, the best meat dish you will have ever eaten.
 You can also have a good steak here too, made with local beef, and the dishes that are cooked in the oven are also excellent, particularly their dolmades (stuffed grape leaves), their stuffed kolokithea (zucchini), gemista (stuffed tomatoes and peppers) and the roast lamb and potatoes.
 Also well worth eating at any time of day are his pitas... mushroom, spinach and kolokithia.
 My latest discovery is his katsiki lemonato (goat in lemon sauce) and his dolmades, probably the best on the island.
 Try the paspala, a local dish sort of like scrambled eggs with tomatoes and pork, similar to the strapatsada served at Yiannis in the Piatsa.
 Don't leave without desert and a tsipuro.

 Papounas in Kea In my opinion some of the best food on the island was found at Rolando's, the ouzerie-taverna across the street from Yiannis restaurant, and I should know, having eaten there about a hundred times in the last three years.
 Unfortunately for me, Rolando left Ioulida to open a new restaurant in the port and sold it to his friend Andonis (Cyclades Anton to his Facebook friends) and he has done a fine job and has introduced some new dishes while keeping many of the favorite dishes of Rolando's customers.
 The new restaurant is called O Paparounas and opened in June of 2017.
 He has added fried barbounia (red mullet), gavros marinato (fresh marinated anchovies), lakerda pastes(salted bonito) and some veal, pork and beef steaks as well as the famous sausage of Kea and excellent mousaka.
 We still manage to eat here a couple nights a week and it is a fun place with good food and lots of neighborly conversation when you are lucky enough to find a table on the terrace.
 I highly recommend their beef with eggplant, a sort of Ottoman dish, similar to what we were eating in Istanbul.
 Also his tirokafteri, spicy cheese spread made with jalapeno peppers.
 Also their local grilled sausage is recommended.
+Sharing this side of the platia with Paparounas is the cocktail bar called BArLCOLNEY or something like that.
+The young guys who work there are friendly and know how to make a good drink.
+Their music caters to a younger crowd but the plan is to play music for old people like me until around 11pm and then switch over.

 Bakshe Grocery, KeaThe best thing to happen to Ioulida since the arrival of Rolando has to be the opening of the Bakshe, a sort of epicurian grocery store that has a large selection of fresh fruits and vegetables, all sorts of nuts and herbs and spices, a large selection of wines from all over Greece as well as the local wines bottled by the farmers like Kostis at Red Tractor and Giorgo Paouris who both make excellent reds.
 Run by a woman named Toni, the shop is a far cry from the old vegetable shop that seemed as if it was run by a woman who did not like vegetables.
-She also owned the computer shop but had her 90 year old mother working there and she did not know anything about computers or cash registers for that matter and whenever I wanted to buy something she never knew would it cost and would tell me to come back when her daughter was there and I would come back and the daughter was never there and finally they went out of business, thank God.
+She also owned the computer shop but had her 90 year old mother working there and she did not know anything about computers or cash registers for that matter and whenever I wanted to buy something she never knew would it cost and would tell me to come back when her daughter was there and I would come back and the daughter was never there and finally they went out of business.
 So now we have a really good fresh grocery market and I would rather have no computer store than a bad one.

 Giorgos, Kea butcherDiagonally across is the supermarket-butcher owned by Mr Tassos and Kyria Anna and their beautiful daughter, Irini who is an actress.
 The son Giorgos was one of the most colorful characters of the village but he died in a car accident several years ago.
 His photo is mounted in the butcher section of the shop.
 This shop really is a Super-market.
 There are actual real supermarkets on the island that are the size of the supermarkets you may be used to.
 This supermarket has the same stuff crammed into about one tenth the space and also includes a butcher shop and a cheese shop.
 It is worth going in just to marvel at their organizational skills.
 If you are renting a house or living in Ioulida then this shop is essential for daily necessities.
 They also sell many canned and bottled traditional foods from the island and all the meat is local.
 Their freezers are full of fish, even octopus and barbouni.
 By the way the other supermarket in the Piazza, which I mentioned before, is like going back in time.
 You should visit on the way in or out of town.
 Maria, the owner speaks English and has kept the place looking very traditional, as an island supermarket should be.